indreek/pg-migrator/README.md

 We have just created a new table, inserted some data in it.
 Added a new column to the "user" table and connected it to the new table with a foreign key.

 Let's write a roll back script and save as "**4-3.sql**".
-We have just delete foreign key, newly added column and the table.
+We have just deleted foreign key, newly added column and the table.

 ```
 /*** Remove company table and disconnect user table ***/